 Handbook for Directors of Undergraduate Studies in Yale College

 As DUS, you are the chief tie between the department and its undergraduate students, and an essential link between Yale College and the members of the department.
-Accordingly, you should regularly attend the meetings of the Yale College Faculty on the first Thursday of each month during term-time, and keep informed of developments in Yale College, in your department, and in related departments.
+Accordingly, you should regularly attend the monthly meetings of the DUSs and the monthly meetings of the Yale College Faculty, both convened by the dean of Yale College, and keep informed of developments in Yale College, in your department, and in related departments.
 You should be thoroughly familiar with the principles and regulations governing education in Yale College as they are set forth in Yale College Programs of Study (YCPS).
 And you need to keep regular and well-advertised office hours.

-Appropriate people to get in touch with about the various duties described here have been indicated throughout the text.
-Additionally, a roster of those who can assist you with specific questions is available at Faculty FAQ.
-General questions may be directed to the Yale College Dean's Office, 432-2900, email@example.com.
-Directors of undergraduate studies and others are urged to send information about omissions or mistakes in this handbook, as well as suggestions for improving it, to the University Registrar's Office at firstname.lastname@example.org.
+Appropriate people with whom to get in touch about the various duties described here have been indicated throughout the text.
+General questions may be directed to the Yale College Dean's Office.
+Directors of undergraduate studies and others are urged to send information about omissions or mistakes in this handbook, as well as suggestions for improving it, to the University Registrar's Office at email@example.com.

 Throughout this handbook, “department” almost always refers to both departments and programs.